Physical exercise why and how?

 Generally speaking,

-However, follow these simple, common sense rules, especially if you’ve never played any sports or if you’ve quit for a long time, if you smoke or if you’re overweight.
+so you'll feel better in your body often even in your head.
+However, follow these simple, common sense rules, especially if you've never played any sports or if you've quit for a long time, if you smoke or if you're overweight.
+A few extra precautions will be necessary in the case of certain diseases.

 Choose a sport adapted to your possibilities

 Consider your lifestyle, physical condition and age.
 A prior medical examination is strongly recommended from the age of 45 onwards, and regularly thereafter.
-Your doctor’s authorization is even necessary if you suffer from certain pathologies, for example a cardiovascular disease (high blood pressure, angina pectoris, infarction,…): he will help you to make a choice according to your condition.
+Your doctor's authorization is even necessary if you suffer from certain pathologies, for example a cardiovascular disease (high blood pressure, angina pectoris, infarction,...): he will help you to make a choice according to your condition.
+If you have never done any sport, start with an activity that requires moderate and prolonged effort such as walking, gymnastics, swimming or cycling.
+Sports that require sudden and intense effort, such as tennis or aerobics, are not recommended from the outset.
+If you choose gymnastics, start practising it indoors: a teacher will teach you how to do the movements correctly and the collective environment will help you to persevere.

 Sports should be practiced regularly